-So, we need some defined discipline for our racing.
-The remainder of this post is an attempt to provide discipline in an easy-to-understand form.
+But, we need some defined discipline for our racing.
+The remainder of this post is an attempt to provide some discipline in an easy-to-understand form.
 The PMYC rules take precedence over the international rules of racing.
 I believe they will work well for PMYC.
 My sense is that they are easy to learn.

-Note that they will not work for racing outside of PMYC as they are in significant conflict with the official rules of racing.
+Note, the PMYC rules will not work for racing outside of PMYC as they are in significant conflict with the official rules of racing.

 The PMYC Racing Rules have received one, very brief, review at the Feb.
 3, Club meeting.
 I think they were judged as reasonable; at least not unreasonable.
 They are subject to ongoing review and modification by the members so that we can have some pond discipline that our skippers are comfortable with and willing to sail by.